TPoindexter/TPoindexter.github.io/README.md

 # TPoindexter.github.io
-Blog posts about things that Taylor Poindexter finds interesting.
+Blog posts about things that Taylor Poindexter finds interesting or necessary to an engineer's success.